ian-bateman/os-xtoo/README.md

 this repository.
 You will experience a varity of issues that will not be addressed!
 This repository replaces entirely Java on Gentoo!!!

-### Java 9+
+### Java 10+
-This repository requires Java 9 as your system vm now, and soon will require Java 10!
-We are no longer supporting any JDK < 9.
-Most things have been fixed for Java 9!
+This repository requires Java 10 as your system vm now, and in fall will require Java 11!
+We are no longer supporting any JDK < 10.
+Most things have been fixed for Java 11.
+There are few packages remaining that need to be fixed or dialed in for Java 11.
+We recommend Java 10 for production and Java 11 for development.

-There are few packages remaining that need to be fixed or dialed in for Java 9.
-There is initial support for Java 11.
-Initial testing for Java 10 has begun.
-Most any package that builds under 9 should under 10, less any new issues from Java 10.
-Like removal of ```javah```, and packages needing to be updated for ```javac -h```.
-The main blocker for Java 10+ Java 11 requires moving from modules in the jdk to external dependencies, which is in progress.

-Please report issues for any package that does not build or has runtime issues with Java 9, 10, or 11.
+Please report issues for any package that does not build or has runtime issues with Java 10 or 11.

 ### Java Versioning
 This overlay implements a brand new feature of no longer requiring Java